geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:03:23](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=203)]
-The only difference, yeah, the only thing that I, I mean, UUPs are immutable and Tensor is immutable.
+The only difference, yeah, the only thing that I, I mean, UOps are immutable and Tensor is immutable.

 ##### **Geohot** [[00:03:28](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=208)]
 That's the only difference.